 Research shows you can achieve up to 40% more resistance by slowly lowering the resistance than you can by lifting it.
 The higher the resistance, the more deep, total muscle fibers are activated.
 It also builds more muscle and triggers more hormones that lower setpoint weight.

 You can make any resistance exercise an eccentric one by concentrating on the lowering action.
 If you’re performing a squat, for instance, slowly squat for a count of 10.
 Repeat 6 times.

 Studies show eccentric action is more effective at lowering setpoint weight, reducing belly fat, and preventing obesity-related disease than traditional exercise.
 Plus, it saves you a lot of exercise time.
 Because eccentric exercise works deep muscle fibers that take at least 4 days to heal, you can perform them only one day a week.
-So, your exercise routine consists of only 10-20 minutes, once a week.
+So, your exercise routine can consist of only 10-20 minutes once a week.
 How great is that?